payal1184/WeatherNotification/Readme.md

 ## 💻 Step 7: Testing & Notification

-Tested the complete workflow by manually invoking the Lambda function.
+Executed a test run of the Lambda function to validate the end-to-end flow.
-Verified successful message delivery through the subscribed email endpoint.
+Confirmed that the EventBridge trigger and SNS integration worked seamlessly.
-Confirmed that real-time weather alerts are triggered automatically as expected.
+Email notification with real-time weather information was received successfully.

 ![Email Notification Screenshot](images/email_notification.png)